lbr77/lbr77/AWESOME-STARS.md

 ## C++

+- [WarfarinBloodanger/ff0-script](https://github.com/WarfarinBloodanger/ff0-script) - A interpreter that runs the script which is programmed in the language of FF0 script (or you can call it as Warfarin)
 - [zhipeng-jia/project-lemon](https://github.com/zhipeng-jia/project-lemon) - Automatically exported from code.google.com/p/project-lemon
 - [usamoi/algorithm-templates](https://github.com/usamoi/algorithm-templates) - templates for algorithms
 - [Rratic/Luogu3.0plusplus](https://github.com/Rratic/Luogu3.0plusplus) - Luogu 3.0++ 解释器